danbz/aesthetic-programming/source/bibliography.md

 - Brock, Kevin. *Rhetorical Code Studies: Discovering Arguments in and around Code*.
 Ann Arbor, MI: University of Michigan Press, 2019.
 - Bucher, Taina. *If...Then: Algorithmic Power and Politics*.
 Oxford, UK: Oxford University Press, 2018.
 - Buolamwini, Joy.
 “Response: Racial and Gender Bias in Amazon Recognition — Commercial AI System for Analyzing Faces.” *Medium*, 2019. <https://medium.com/@Joy.Buolamwini/response-racial-and-gender-bias-in-amazon-rekognition-commercial-ai-system-for-analyzing-faces-a289222eeced>.
-- Burnham, Jack.
-“Software – Information Technology: Its New Meaning for Art.”
-Exhibition at the Jewish Museum, New York, NY, September 16 – November 8, 1970, and Smithsonian Institution, Washington, D.C., December 16, 1970 – February 14, 1971.
 - Butler, Judith. *Excitable Speech: A Politics of the Performative*.
 London, UK: Routledge, 1997.
-- “Call for Works 2015: CAPTURE ALL.” transmediale / art & digitalculture. <https://transmediale.de/content/call-for-works-2015>.
 - “The Cambridge Analytica Files.” *The Guardian*. <https://www.theguardian.com/news/series/cambridge-analytica-files>.
-- Carney, Michelle.
-“Using Teachable Machine in the d.school classroom.”
-Last updated November 5, 2019. <https://medium.com/@michellecarney/using-teachable-machine-in-the-d-school-classroom-96be1ba6a4f9>.
 - Cayley, John.
 “The Code is Not the Text Unless it is the Text.” *Electronic Book Review*.
 October 9, 2002. <http://electronicbookreview.com/essay/the-code-is-not-the-text-unless-it-is-the-text/>.
 - Chan, Owyang V. *Geometry Is Fun For Me*.
 Indianapolis, IL: Dog Ear Publishing, 2017.
 - Chandra, Ashok K., and David Harel.
 "Computer Queries for Relational Data Bases." *Journal of Computer and System Sciences* 21 (October 1980): 156–178.